 The Educational Technology Action Group (ETAG) was set up by three ministers: Michael Gove, Matthew Hancock and David Willetts with a brief to provide the (English) Government with advice about how to enhance ICT (the use of digital technology to enhance learning across the curriculum) in schools, FE and HE.
-Find out more and contribute to the effort ...
+Read the ETAG Report (published in Jan-2015).

 Technology in Schools

 ICT & Professional Development

 Interested in the future of education (including the potential impacts of digital technology on schools)?
 Keen to do a PhD?